Russia, Saudi to debate oil output cuts as U.S. resists joining

 Russian TASS news agency said any cuts could last three months starting from May.

-Oil prices <LCOc1>, which fell to their lowest in almost two decades in March, are trading at below $34 a barrel, around half their level at the end of 2019 before the coronavirus pandemic prompted governments to tell people to stay home and fuel demand plummeted.
+Oil prices, which fell to their lowest in almost two decades in March, are trading at below $34 a barrel, around half their level at the end of 2019 before the coronavirus pandemic prompted governments to tell people to stay home and fuel demand plummeted.

 (Additional reporting by Alex Lawler, Shadia Nasralla and Vladimir Soldatkin, Writing by Dmitry Zhdannikov; Editing by David Gregorio and Simon Webb)